Do therapists love their clients?

 Psychosyrupy

-I came across this term recently in Jon Frederickson’s fabulous book ‘The Lies We Tell Ourselves’.
+I came across this term in Jon Frederickson’s book ‘The Lies We Tell Ourselves’.
 Psychosyrupy is a kind of gooey, lovey-dovey kind of pseudotherapeutic relationship which is characterised by lack of challenge, clarity and boundaries, and which might seem loving but doesn’t actually help clients individuate and grow.
+‘Tea-and-sympathy’ might be comforting when you are sitting with a friend or neighbour, and it certainly has its value (and yes, it can include love, sometimes) but it is very different from what effective therapists offer.

+Therapists’ love is not the tea-and-sympathy, psychosyrupy kind of love.
 But just because your therapist is boundaried and professional, and getting paid for their expertise and time, doesn’t mean love isn’t part of the picture.

 Therapists’ love is not the acted-out-sexually kind of love.

 Therapists have bodies, and feelings.
 It is not unknown for a therapist to have a client for whom they experience erotic feelings.
 Responsible therapists process these feelings in professional supervision or their own therapy.
-(They don’t discuss their desire with their clients, because this would be unlikely to be helpful for the client’s therapeutic work).
+(They don’t discuss their desire with their clients, because this would not be helpful for the client’s therapeutic work).
+It’s important to remember that there is a big difference between feeling something, versus acting on the feeling.
+If your therapist (god forbid) tries to act out their erotic desire with you, this is not a helpful or therapeutic kind of love.
+This is abuse of power, and it is never okay (and should be reported to their professional organisation).

 Therapists’ love can be genuine, heartfelt, nuanced and layered.
 And real.